Set up a device template

 Create a telemetry measurement

-To add a new telemetry measurement, select Edit Template, and then click the + New Measurement button.
-Select Telemetry as the measurement type, and enter the details on the Create Telemetry form.
+To add a new telemetry measurement, select + New Measurement, choose Telemetry as the measurement type, and enter the details on the form.

 The field names in the device template must match the property names in the corresponding device code in order for the telemetry measurement to be displayed in the application when a real device is connected.
 Do the same when you configure settings, device properties, and commands as you continue to define the device template in the following sections.